gameflorist/dunedynasty/README.md

 Using the MacOS app bundle, the `data`, `music` and `campaign` directories are located inside the app package under `Dune Dynasty.app/Contents/Resources`.
 You have to right click on the `Dune Dynasty` app and click `Show Package Contents` in the context menu to be able to access it and copy your data (as well as music-sets and campaigns) there.

-Due to the executable and included dylibs not being build with an Apple Developer ID, the Gatekeeper service will put them in a quarantine.
+Due to the executable and included dylibs not being built with an Apple Developer ID, the Gatekeeper service will put them in a quarantine.
 A `setup` script is included to lift quarantine from all files.
 You will have to open the script with the right- or control-click menu, then choose `Open` in the warning dialog.
 After the script has run, you should be able to start the app without problems.
 If you get a `disallowed by system policy` error, your system policy does not allow to load the included libraries (mainly to happen with company macs).

 ### Special installation instructions for Linux